opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

         ...
     };

-The class implements modified H. Hirschmuller algorithm HH08
+The class implements modified H. Hirschmuller algorithm HH08.
-.
 The main differences between the implemented algorithm and the original one are:

-*
-    by default the algorithm is single-pass, i.e. instead of 8 directions we only consider 5.
-Set ``fullDP=true``     to run the full variant of the algorithm (which could consume
+ * by default the algorithm is single-pass, i.e. instead of 8 directions we only consider 5.
+Set ``fullDP=true`` to run the full variant of the algorithm (which could consume *a lot* of memory)
-    *a lot*
-    of memory)

-*
-    the algorithm matches blocks, not individual pixels (though, by setting ``SADWindowSize=1``     the blocks are reduced to single pixels)
+ * the algorithm matches blocks, not individual pixels (though, by setting ``SADWindowSize=1``     the blocks are reduced to single pixels)

-*
-    mutual information cost function is not implemented.
-Instead, we use a simpler Birchfield-Tomasi sub-pixel metric from BT96
-    , though the color images are supported as well.
+ * mutual information cost function is not implemented.
+Instead, we use a simpler Birchfield-Tomasi sub-pixel metric from BT96, though the color images are supported as well.

-*
-    we include some pre- and post- processing steps from K. Konolige algorithm :ref:`FindStereoCorrespondceBM`     , such as pre-filtering ( ``CV_STEREO_BM_XSOBEL``     type) and post-filtering (uniqueness check, quadratic interpolation and speckle filtering)
+ * we include some pre- and post- processing steps from K. Konolige algorithm :ref:`StereoBM::operator ()`     , such as pre-filtering (``CV_STEREO_BM_XSOBEL`` type) and post-filtering (uniqueness check, quadratic interpolation and speckle filtering)

 .. index:: StereoSGBM::StereoSGBM

-cv::StereoSGBM::StereoSGBM
+.. _StereoSGBM::StereoSGBM:

+StereoSGBM::StereoSGBM
 --------------------------
 .. c:function:: StereoSGBM::StereoSGBM()

 .. c:function:: StereoSGBM::StereoSGBM( int minDisparity, int numDisparities, int SADWindowSize, int P1=0, int P2=0, int disp12MaxDiff=0, int preFilterCap=0, int uniquenessRatio=0, int speckleWindowSize=0, int speckleRange=0, bool fullDP=false)

     StereoSGBM constructors